dmunozb/loopback-next/docs/site/Troubleshooting.md

 500 Error: The key 'services.hasher' is not bound to any value in context application
 ```

-The error means the binding key is not bound to a value.
-To fix it, you should
-set the value for the binding key in the application.
+To fix it, you should set the value for the binding key in the application.

 For example, go to your application, typically it is in `src/application.ts`
 file: